andbilek/ame2202017/ASSIGNMENTS/6/handout/README.md

 ## Task

-Taking inspiration from the code handout and make sure that the right RSS feed is displayed when the user changes thier drop-down selection.
+Taking inspiration from the code handout, make sure that the correct RSS feed is displayed when the user changes thier drop-down selection.

 ## Grading